 The Price for Life guarantee makes CenturyLink stand out among the internet provider crowd because of its straightforward pricing guarantee.
 When looking into the fine print of things, you soon realize that the guarantee, while true, isn’t wholly accurate regarding the prices advertised on the company’s website.

 The moment you’ve read for, is CenturyLink worth it?
 Our answer?
-It depends.
+Probably, but it depends where you live.
 If you live in a rural community that doesn’t have access to some of the major high-speed internet providers, CenturyLink is of great use to you unless, of course, you want Fiber internet.
 The Fiber internet is where CenturyLink lacks since it only services 13 cities throughout the U.S.

 The CenturyLink Price for Life guarantee seems great but fails to mention the extra fees that will add to your solidified payment price each month.
-Some competitors, such as AT&T, initially offer lower-priced services that may remain lower even with their rate-hikes.
+Some competitors, such as Verizon Fios or AT&T, initially offer lower-priced services that may remain lower even with their rate-hikes.